 |Samick Acoustic Grand|

-Two main reasons why I believe these pianos are much better than they used to be is because Samick has a business relationship with the Fatar key action company and the Orla digital sound electronics company, both of which are located in Italy.
+Two main reasons why I believe these pianos are much better than they used to be is because Samick has a business relationship with the Fatar key action company and the Orla digital design & sound electronics company, both of which are located in Italy.
 These two well known Italian companies have been designing quality digital piano components for many years and are respected in Europe and around the world.
-Samick is now using these two company's pro quality (I have played them and they are really good) graded hammer piano key actions (with nice dynamic response) along with convincing stereo digital piano & instrument sounds and had them built into these models.
-I believe the resulting outcome is that Samick has the best digital pianos they have ever offered and these instruments are at reasonable prices (in my opinion) for many people looking for a beautiful and well built furniture cabinet along with good piano action, overall sound, and digital features.
+Samick is now using these two company's high quality (I have played them and they are really good) graded hammer piano key actions (with nice dynamic response) along with convincing stereo digital piano & instrument sounds and had them built into these models.
+I believe the resulting outcome is that Samick has the best digital pianos they have ever offered and these instruments are at very reasonable prices (in my opinion) for many people looking for a beautiful and well built furniture cabinet along with good piano action, overall sound, and digital features.

 Both SG110 & SG310 models (SG310 - left pics) have a fairly realistic European made graded piano weighted hammer action (as I mentioned earlier) with 3 functioning brass pedals, 64 notes of polyphony which is OK for the price and fine for most people (128 notes would have been better), and 385 very impressive instrument sounds including electric pianos, organs, strings, guitars, synths, brass, woodwinds, percussion, and many other very cool sounds.
 These pianos also include 20 panel memories for saving your favorite setups and a 16-track General MIDI multi-track player/recorder using a USB flash drive which enables you to save and load songs and even use the piano to play continuous music of your choice just like a player piano but without moving keys.
 The SG pianos also allows you to play accompaniment lesson songs from popular piano lesson curriculum which is great for practicing your lessons and listening to the songs that are in the lesson books while you play:).
 Each of the 16 instrument tracks, including the melody line, can be individually muted (switched off) so that you can isolate certain parts for better understanding of how that part plays and sounds, which is great for learning and playalong.
 That is a very useful feature not found in many digital pianos.
 Go here for more info on how General MIDI lesson & song accompaniments can help you play better and have more fun: General MIDI songs & lessons